jaymutuku/gatsby-netlify-blog/content/2015-05-15-docker-postgresql/index.md

 **TODO:** Actually you can use a docker container for the client e.g [Adminer Docker Image](https://hub.docker.com/_/adminer/) but that is for another day.

-I had to force remove a container that was not responding `docker rm --force b9501665a499` The container id for `postgres:latest`

 ![Client Connection](./postgre-img-1.png)